-- Anti ageing: Stabilises collagen and accelerates the healing process
+- Anti-Ageing: It stabilises collagen and accelerates the healing process

-- A natural exfoliant: It has a keratolytic effect, helping with desquamation, the skins natural exfoliating process that breaks down skin cells, preventing dull, flaky skin
+- Natural Exfoliant: It has a keratolytic effect, helping with desquamation – the skin’s natural exfoliating process that breaks down skin cells to prevent dull and flaky skin

-- Moisturising: Glycerine is an effective moisturising ingredient, helping to soften and lubricate skin
+- Moisturising: Glycerine is an effective moisturising ingredient, helping to soften and lubricate the skin

 As with urea, I feel it is important to recap on the many benefits of glycerine.

 It is a key molecule in skin physiology because of its important biosynthetic functions, including being a primary humectant.

-There is a school of thought, that glycerine can have an adverse affect on the skin in humid climates.
+There is a school of thought that glycerine can have an adverse effect on the skin in humid climates.

-It is thought that it pulls moisture from the skins tissues, however I think this maybe an urban myth, because no where can I find evidence to support this theory.
+It is said that it pulls moisture from the skin’s tissues – however, I think this may be an urban myth as I can find no evidence to support this theory.

-In fact all the research points to glycerine being a great choice as a humectant, helping to keep lipids locked within the stratum corneum our visible layer of skin.
+In fact, all the research points to glycerine being a great choice as a humectant, helping to keep lipids locked within the visible layer of our skin.

-Research has shown that an inclusion of glycerine within a skin care formula, keeps the skin hydrated for as long as two weeks, even after the product has been removed from the skin.
+Research has shown that an inclusion of glycerine within a skincare formula keeps the skin hydrated for as long as two weeks, even after the product has been removed from the skin.

 Glycerine keeps working its magic on your skin, keeping it moisturised and hydrated much longer than other humectants.